A wake-up call for NPS: how economic downturn is uncovering commercial issues with old-school analytics

 CX is always relative.
 How well you present your solutions to customers is always relative to how well your rivals are doing the same thing.
 In an age of choice, customers have the power to choose an alternative easily, so you need to know exactly what that alternative is doing better than you.

-An effective metric should also tell you which bits of your CX are succeeding in attracting customers, and which are losing against your rivals.
+An effective metric should tell you which bits of your CX are succeeding in attracting customers, and which are losing against your rivals.
 You invest in CX in good times.
 When times are tight, you need to know which parts of that spend were effective.
 What do you double down on?
-What spend do you stop?
+What do you cut?

 If you have the answers to these questions, you can target those areas and take that money back.